feverarz/removie-back-end/README.md

 ## 🎬 Removie Back-End

-**Removie** is a secure and scalable .NET Web API that powers a movie-based application with user authentication, token refresh logic, and clean RESTful endpoints.
-Built with performance and maintainability in mind, this backend serves as the foundation for a fullstack movie experience.
+**Removie** is a lightweight and secure .NET Web API that powers a movie-based application with user authentication, refresh token logic, and clean RESTful endpoints.
+Built with **Dapper** for high-performance data access and manual control over SQL, this backend is designed for clarity, speed, and future scalability.

 ---

 ### 🚀 Technologies Used

 - **.NET 8 Web API**
-- **Entity Framework Core**
+- **Dapper (Micro ORM)**
 - **PostgreSQL**
 - **JWT Authentication**
-- **In-Memory & Response Caching**
 - **Cookie-based Refresh Token Flow**
 - **Railway Deployment**